Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Ilse Hein says a couple of years ago
+Ilse Hein says 3 years ago

 Hi Jim, remember me?
 I am the Austrian MM patient that was diagnosed same year as you in Illinois, at age 44.
 Since 2007 no more treatments.
 My doctors call my MM